+In an effort to modernise the country's tax administration, the Ministry of Finance (MoF) is planning to implement an electronic tax collection system early next year; a test of the system was set to begin in October (2013), commencing with motor vehicles.
 Considered a priority project of the MoF, the Lao Electronic Tax System (LETS) is in part a response to Laos' recent ascension to the World Trade Organisation and in anticipation of the ASEAN Economic Community's (AEC) commencement in 2015.

 It is expected that modernisation via an electronic system will drastically improve the country's revenue collection efficiency by reducing violations of the tax regulations and closing loopholes in procedures.

 Despite the large number of vehicle importations, it is said that the government raises only a small amount of tax; importers and dealers commonly under-report their buying prices or use other means to avoid the payment of duties.

 The MoF outlined two important objectives of the project: the first being to build a more robust tax administration which ensures more consistent and certain revenue collection; the second being to modernise tax administration in order to streamline its management and reduce the compliance burden for business operators in Laos, while also providing a more transparent tax system.